cloudnative-pg/cloudnative-pg.github.io/content/blog/introducing-ciclops/index.md

 run on several combinations of versions of Postgres and Kubernetes, as part of our Continuous Integration pipeline.

+The goal of this initiative is to enhance the continuous delivery posture of our software, by building quality directly into the product.
+Such tests indeed prevent that new features developed in separate branches do not introduce any regression, as we need them to pass before we merge the commit on the *trunk*.
+Moreover, each new patch should enrich the tests of sets.
+This is what ensures continuous delivery, and at the same time allows us to say that the latest snapshot on main is the best version of CloudNativePG so far.
+Ever.

 We are using GitHub Actions in our github repository, and a [`strategy: matrix`](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) handles generating jobs for each combination of versions of Kubernetes and